 • Are you finding excess granules in your gutters?
 New asphalt shingles will shed a substantial amount of granules during the first year or two following installation.
 If your shingles are older than that, you should plan to replace them soon.
 Without the granules to protect it, the asphalt will deteriorate and your shingles will lose their ability to repel water.

 An overlay is what roofers call the practice of installing new roofing materials over an existing roof.
 A tear-off means that the existing roofing materials will be removed to expose the decking.
 However, there are some situations that require you to choose a tear-off instead of an overlay.
 If there are already two layers of shingles on your roof, you cannot install a third layer without violating local building codes.
 If the shingles are severely deformed, they will probably need to be removed.
 If the manufacturer’s warranty specifies that a tear-off is required, you may not be protected if the product is applied over an existing roof.
 The roofing materials must also be compatible; for example, you cannot install asphalt shingles over a metal roof.

 Hire an Established Roofer with an Excellent Reputation

 When you are considering a new roof for your home, you should engage a reputable roofing contractor with experience in the type of roofing system you want.
 At Alpha Roofing, a roof contractor, we have more than 35 years of experience in the roofing industry.
 We have expertise in both asphalt shingle and metal roofing systems.
-We also offer roof repairs and inspections, install gutters and siding, repair chimneys and provide many other services.
+We also offer roof repairs and inspections, and siding, repair chimneys and provide many other services.
 Our company is dedicated to providing exceptional work at competitive rates.
 If you would like to receive a free estimate, complete the online form or give us a call at (512) 777-1086.